Jihadist and far-right killers most dangerous in EU

 But most of these were linked to "violent demonstrations and confrontations with security forces".

-The largest number of terrorist attacks came from "ethno-nationalist" groups, especially dissident republican groups in Northern Ireland throwing around Molotov cocktails.
+The largest overall number of terrorist attacks came from "ethno-nationalist" groups, especially dissident republican ones in Northern Ireland throwing around Molotov cocktails.

 These mostly targeted property and did not claim any victims, but the incidents did indicate that if the EU and UK mismanaged Brexit, then the threat of a return to violence in the region was a substantial one.